BBurgarella/inPy/docs/Patch Notes.rst

 2019 - 03 - 13
   TODO
     - update the Draw methods of the Wired_Structures objects - 50%, braid is done, strand is not
+    - Implement a generalization of toFile for cases such as stress where you can have more or less fields that 3 (coord only has "X", "Y", and "Z")
+    - Add the possibility to enter a fieldOutput list in toFile to make multiple files with only 1 call

+  Done:
+    - Commented the example code for "toFile"
+    - debugged and stabilized the "toFile" function

+2019 - 03 - 13
+  TODO
+    - update the Draw methods of the Wired_Structures objects - 50%, braid is done, strand is not

   - Updated and debugged the "toFile" method in abaqus scripting, an example file will be uploaded soon